CacaoGatto/ucas_os_script/Readme.txt

     -q:     Test the image in QEMU of Loongson.
             (Make sure there has been a visual "disk" file under "~/QEMULoongson/".)
     -g:     Connect GDB with symbol-file under arch mips.
-            (The fucking annoying and useless version info will not be print.)
+            (The fucking annoying and useless version info will not be printed.)
     -b:     Load the image to the BOARD and run.(DEBUGGING) (NOT RECOMMANDED.
 Connections with both SDcard and BOARD are required.)
     -h:     Print this message.